mihahribar/mihahribar.github.io/_posts/2025-08-17-jack-of-all-trades-master-of-none-conductor-of-many.md

 layout: post
-title: Jack of All Trades, Master of None, Conductor of Many category : AI tags : [Expert Generalist, AI, vibe, coding, claude code, LLM]
+title: Jack of All Trades, Master of None, Conductor of Many category : AI tags : [Expert Generalist, AI, Vibe Coding, Claude Code, LLM]
 description: While traditional wisdom favored deep specialists, LLMs are democratizing specialized knowledge.
 The new superpower isn't knowing everything about React or Kubernetes—it's knowing enough about many domains to effectively prompt, validate, and synthesize AI outputs across them.
-keywords: Expert Generalist, AI, vibe, coding, claude code, LLM
+keywords: Expert Generalist, AI, Vibe Coding, Claude Code, LLM
 ---

 Picture this: You need to build a data pipeline that ingests social media feeds, processes them with ML sentiment analysis, stores results in a graph database, and displays insights in a React dashboard.
 Five years ago, you’d need a team of specialists — a data engineer, ML scientist, database architect, and frontend developer.
 Today, one [Expert Generalist](https://martinfowler.com/articles/expert-generalist.html) with [Claude Code](https://www.anthropic.com/claude-code) can prototype this in an afternoon.